Minimum gas mass accreted by spinning intermediate-mass black holes in stellar clusters: Black hole mass and spin evolution

 where $R(\chi, s)$ is the ISCO radius normalized to the gravitational radius, and $s=1$ ($s=-1$) for prograde (retrograde) accretion.
 Equation~(\ref{eq:dxdM}) can easily be solved by numerical integration.
 Notice that it does not involve the elapsed time during the IMBH growth; thus, we do not need to make assumptions about the gas density or the accretion rate.

 The direction of $\chi_{T}$ and $\chi_{f}$ may differ if the IMBH undergoes an initial phase of retrograde accretion that flips the spin followed by a subsequent prograde accretion phase, in which the spin grows again.
 In principle, it is impossible to know whether the spin of the IMBH flipped in the past just by measuring the spin magnitude $\chi_{f}$.
 Thus, the two scenarios are degenerate, and in our fiducial forward modeling of BH growth, we give equal probability to both cases once the IMBH reaches the transition point.
-We also consider a case where we give more weight to the prograde scenario with probability $p_{\rm prog}=0.8$.
+We also consider a case where we give more weight to the prograde scenario with probability $p_{\rm prog}=0.8$ (while illustrative, this specific choice is arbitrary; we are not aware of a reference or simulation that attempts to estimate the value of $p_{\rm prog}$).
 In practice, this parameter can be inferred from measuring the mass, spin, and relative direction of spin and disk angular momentum for a population of accreting IMBHs.
 Naively, $p_{\rm prog}=N_{\rm prog}/N$, where $N_{\rm prog}$ is the number of IMBHs observed in their prograde accretion phase, and $N$ is the size of the population.
 However, depending on the accretion rate, IMBHs may be more likely to be observed during their prograde phase, hence selection effects need to be taken into account when measuring $p_{\rm prog}$ from a population.

 Figure~\ref{fig:forward_modeling2} shows an example of IMBH growth through repeated mergers (red curve) followed by a single gas accretion episode (blue curve), indicating both the prograde (solid) and retrograde (dashed) cases.
 For retrograde accretion, the transition from repeated mergers to gas accretion needs to begin earlier (at the empty circle) and a larger amount of gas must be accreted compared to the prograde case (at the filled circle).
 The IMBH's final mass $M_{f}$ thus results from the seed value $M_{i}$ with contributions from the repeated merger ($\Delta M_{\rm mer}$) and gas accretion ($\Delta M_{\rm acc}$) phases, respectively.
 These parameters must satisfy the constraint